Buyers Who Waive Home Inspections Have Been Finding Mold After Moving In!

 With the demand for houses at an all-time high, some buyers are considering dangerous tactics to win bidding wars.
 Waiving inspections can appeal to sellers, but is it really going to be worth it?
-You could be opening yourself up to undetected mold issues in your new Fresno home.
+You could be opening yourself up to undetected mold issues in your new Santa Clara home.

 My Pure Environment offers the most comprehensive home mold inspections on the market.
 We’ve helped potential buyers identify dangerous, mold-ridden homes, so they can adjust their offers accordingly.
 Today we’ll explain why you should reconsider waiving inspections to win a bidding war, and how to “sweeten the deal” for a seller without putting yourself or your family at risk.

 Home Inspections Find More Than Just Mold